Web Accessibility in California - Assembly Bill 434

 What are the requirements of AB 434?

-State agencies and entities must ensure their websites comply with WCAG 2.0 Level AA accessibility standards.
+State agencies and entities must check that their websites comply with WCAG 2.0 Level AA accessibility standards.
 Directors are required to certify compliance every two years, posting this certification on their websites.
 The law emphasizes adherence to web accessibility guidelines without outlining penalties for non-compliance.

 Does AB 434 only affect California?